 Many companies value networking opportunities specifically for women to create a safe place for discussion that tends not to occur with men in the mix.
 While not intended to exclude men, these groups often develop a communication style and culture that is distinctly feminine.

-“It’s been exciting to participate in the growth of women advisors forums within the organization, starting with Securities America and continuing with Ladenburg,” said Amy Lipsitz, chief executive officer of L & M Financial in New York.
+“It’s been exciting to participate in the growth of women financial professionals forums within the organization, starting with Securities America and continuing with Ladenburg,” said Amy Lipsitz, chief executive officer of L & M Financial in New York.
 “It is probably the most impactful thing that has happened in my career, to be able to communicate with other women who are doing exactly what I’m doing.
-It’s a new way of thinking, and I think the opportunity women advisors are getting in this organization is exciting.”
+It’s a new way of thinking, and I think the opportunity women financial professionals are getting in this organization is exciting.”

-Advisor Judi Mohr of North Carolina wasn’t necessarily looking for a strong women advisor network when she decided to look at a new broker-dealer and ultimately chose Securities America.
+Financial professional Judi Mohr of North Carolina wasn’t necessarily looking for a strong, women's financial professional network when she decided to look at a new broker-dealer and ultimately chose Securities America.